Kansas City Team Stax - NewsBreak

 numberfire.com

-Boston Red Sox catcher Kevin Plawecki is not in the lineup Saturday in the team's game against the Kansas City Royals.
-Plawecki is being replaced behind the plate by Connor Wong versus Royals starter Brady Singer.
-In 175 plate appearances this season, Plawecki has a .217 batting average with a...
+Baltimore Orioles infielder Terrin Vavra is not in the lineup Saturday in the team's game against the Houston Astros.
+Vavra is being replaced at second base by Rougned Odor versus Astros starter Framber Valdez.
+In 80 plate appearances this season, Vavra has a .279 batting average with a .701 OPS,...

-Boston Red Sox call up pitcher Frank German, DFA catcher Kevin Plawecki

-The Boston Red Sox selected the contract of right-hander Frank German from Triple-A Worcester on Saturday.
-To make room on

 numberfire.com